SmoothHacker/Tuscan-Leather/README.md

   * Basic version of syscall fuzzing
     * Likely restricted set because of parameters and structs
 * Device Driver Fuzzing
-  * Allows basic emulation of a physical device to allow Linux to apply the desired driver to
+  * Allows basic emulation of a physical device
   * PCI, USB, Bluetooth, Network, etc...
 * OS Handler
-  * Kernel Module that communicates with the harness
-    * Allows communication with a fuzz case runner and the harness
+  * Kernel Module that allows communication with a fuzz case runner and the harness